MithrilJS/mithril.js/ospec/README.md

 ---

-### Boolean result.pass
+### Boolean|Null result.pass

-True if the test passed. **No other keys will exist on the result if this value is true.**
+- `true` if the assertion passed.
+- `false` if the assertion failed.
+- `null` if the assertion was incomplete (`o("partial assertion) // and that's it`).

 ---

 ### Error result.error

 The `Error` object explaining the reason behind a failure.
+If the assertion failed, the stack will point to the actuall error.
+If the assertion did pass or was incomplete, this field is identical to `result.testError`.

+---

+### Error result.testError

+An `Error` object whose stack points to the test definition that wraps the assertion.
+Useful as a fallback because in some async cases the main may not point to test code.

 ---